aboovv1976/oci-fss-scheduler/README.md

 ### Option 1: Standalone script

 In its simplest form, just copy the fss-scheduler.py, oci_api.py and schedule.cfg and then modify the schedule.cfg with FS ocid and schedule details.
-Run fss-scheduler.py (one time use)
+Run fss-scheduler.py

 - The OCI API python modules should be installed.
 See [OCI SDK for Python](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/pythonsdk.htm).